Sreepati-od/mydapr-demo/README.md

 # Dapr Pub/Sub Demo (.NET 8)

-This demo shows two containerized .NET microservices (ProductService and OrderService) communicating via Dapr pub/sub using a Redis broker.
+This demo shows two containerized .NET microservices (ProductService and OrderService) communicating via Dapr pub/sub (in Azure deployment currently using the in-memory component; locally using Redis).
+A lightweight React/Vite WebClient provides a simple UI.

 Note: Swagger/OpenAPI middleware was intentionally removed to keep the sample minimal and fast.
 To re-enable, add back `AddEndpointsApiExplorer()` and `AddSwaggerGen()` in each `Program.cs` and call `app.UseSwagger(); app.UseSwaggerUI();` in Development.

 ## Services
 - ProductService: Publishes `product.created` events when a product is created (POST /products)
 - OrderService: Subscribes to `product.created` events and auto-creates an order.
+- WebClient: React UI to create products and view orders.

 ## Prerequisites
 - Docker & Docker Compose